Citeck/ecos-service-desk/README.md

 # `ecos-service-desk`

 Welcome to the Citeck `ecos-service-desk` repository!
 The `ecos-service-desk` module provides a comprehensive solution for handling service requests, incidents, and support tickets.
-It enables organizations to efficiently manage and track customer and employee inquiries, ensuring timely resolution and excellent service delivery.
+It allows organizations to efficiently manage and track customer and employee inquiries, ensuring timely resolution and excellent service delivery.

 ## Get started

-If you are new to ECOS platform and would like to load the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).
+If you are new to ECOS platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).

 ## Useful Links